cse112-sp22-group4/Electric-Pomato/specs/adrs/05-3-22-frontend-decisions.md

 - Simplicity and intuitiveness.
 - Francesco Chirillo's Pomodoro Technique philosophy.
 - Task and time management.
-- Easier to use for the User
+- Easier to use for the User.
+- Stay true to previous implementation

 ## Decision Outcome (bolded options indicate the features we decided to implement)